Nuclear Power in Iran

 Iran joined the Nuclear Non-Proliferation Treaty (NPT) in 1970 and concluded its safeguards agreement with the IAEA in 1974.
 It has signed the Additional Protocol to this safeguards agreement but has not ratified it.

-All Iran's facilities, except the Kalaye plant and the Arak heavy water plant, were under IAEA safeguards as of mid 2003.
-Details are in the Director-General's report to the IAEA Board of 6 June and 9 September 2003, and subsequent reports such as those to 23 May and 15 November 2007 on IAEA web site.
+All Iran's facilities, except the Arak heavy water plant and a Kalaye plant, were under IAEA safeguards as of mid-2003.
+Details are in the Director-General's reports to the IAEA Board on the IAEA website.

 Iran originally attracted world attention in 2002 when some previously undeclared nuclear facilities became the subject of IAEA inquiry.
 On investigation, the IAEA found inconsistencies in Iran's declarations to the Agency and raised questions as to whether Iran was in violation of its safeguards agreement, as a signatory of the NPT.